Awards Logo

 The learning platform will consist of a single implementation or cloud solution for a specific organisation.
 The term ‘learning platform’ can also be interpreted widely to include all forms of systems that manage the learning processes of an organisation, for example LCMSs and other software systems that help organise and support learning.

-• Contributed to the overall success of the organisation including alignment with organisational goals.
+• The learning platform has contributed to the overall success of the organisation including alignment with organisational goals.

-• Made effective use of the most appropriate technologies.
+• The learning platform has made effective use of the most appropriate technologies.

-• Enhanced opportunities for learning, for example through personalisation, increasing speed to deployment of learning materials, improved quality, increasing access to materials or other learners, or building communities of practice.
+• The learning platform has enhanced opportunities for learning, for example through personalisation, increasing speed to deployment of learning materials, improved quality, increasing access to materials or other learners, or building communities of practice.

-• Been implemented successfully, evidenced by both quantitative and qualitative data.
+• The learning platform has been implemented successfully, evidenced by both quantitative and qualitative data.

 Best use of learning data analytics to impact learner and business performance